ppy/osu-wiki/news/2021-06-18-mappers-report-may.md

 As for the prizes, the winner gets 6 months of osu!supporter, while the runners-ups of 2nd and 3rd place receive 4 months of osu!supporter.

-Don't wait for the drums to roll!
+Don't wait for the drums to roll.
 Go ahead and sign yourself up via the thread above to show who places the blues and reds the best!

 ### osu!catch 2021 Summer Featured Artist Cup